Considering buying commercial property in Eastern? Here are the basic steps:

 Step 1.
 Why Commercial Property

-Before buying commercial properties in Wilmington, NC, ask yourself: what is my goal with the property?
+Before buying commercial properties in Eastern, NC, ask yourself: what is my goal with the property?
 Will I be renovating and reselling the property?
 Will I hold the property long term and collect commercial rental income?
 These answers will guide you in finding your ideal purchase.

 Step 2.
 Locate the Commercial Property

 There are a handful of ways to find commercial properties to buy.
-First of all, you can call us at (910) 218-8874 and we can help you find what you are looking for in Wilmington.
+First of all, you can call us at (910) 218-8874 and we can help you find what you are looking for in Eastern.
 You can work with a Realtor who has access to the multiple listing service, or MLS.
 You can also find properties for sale by owner on public posting boards online.
 There are also public auctions held by cities and counties in NC that may offer commercial properties for sale, mostly due to unpaid taxes.
 Working with a real estate professional might be ideal if you are new to buying commercial properties, they know the tips and tricks of the trade.
-You also might want to look for an area in or close to the municipality of Wilmington where the commercial demands are higher, you will probably be able to ask a higher commercial rental rate if that is your plan.
+You also might want to look for an area in or close to the municipality of Eastern where the commercial demands are higher, you will probably be able to ask a higher commercial rental rate if that is your plan.
 Commercial properties clustered in other commercial areas are also in greater demand.

 Step 3.
 Evaluate the Investment

 Real estate professionals have easy access to most sources of information for research on commercial properties.
 It does not hurt to do your own research, just to double-check.

 Search the county records for the deed and ownership history.
 There should be a nice, clean chain of owners from one to the next.
 If not, there will have to be legal paperwork done that takes time and costs extra money.
 Make sure to look up the property taxes, if there are any open certificates and you purchase the property, the owner might be able to take the property back from you before the waiting period is over, typically 4 years.